Flue Systems for Cubic Mini

 It’s possible that Cubic Mini pipe through your roof would stay cool enough to avoid damaging the surrounding combustibles during normal operation.
 But if you have a chimney fire, non-insulated double-wall pipe is less likely to provide enough shielding to prevent the fire from spreading.

 Cooler flue gases, however, can also create problems.
-In cold weather, non-insulated pipe above the roof line allows flue gases to cool and condense to creosote more readily.
-Flue gases condensing inside the chimney can cause excessive creosote build-up and poor draft.
+In cold weather, non-insulated pipe above the roof line allows flue gases to cool and condense.
+Condensing gases inside the chimney can cause poor draft, excessive creosote build-up, and chimney fires.

-We recommend using the proper insulated double-wall pipe to pass through your roof and everything above the roof line.
-This is better for safety, less maintenance, and better stove performance.
+We recommend using the Class A insulated double-wall pipe to pass through your roof and everything above the roof line.
+This creates a safer, lower maintenance flue system, and better stove performance.

 Can I connect my Cubic Mini to Tiny Wood Stove's 3" flue systems?